-“The most common phrase people use to describe a heart attack is the feeling that someone is sitting on their chest or that there is a ton of bricks on their chest,” Dr. Nazir says.
-“It’s a sudden onset of severe pressure and heaviness in the chest, which is associated with breathing difficulty and a sense that something bad is going to happen.”
+“It’s a sudden onset of severe pressure and heaviness in the chest, which is associated with breathing difficulty and a sense that something bad is going to happen,” Dr. Nazir says.

 The shortness of breath feeling is often distinctive, like a choking sensation beyond just not being able to catch your breath.

-Both males and females with diabetes may not feel chest pain at all, but rather, experience a sudden onset of sweating with a sense of doom.
-“Anyone who is diabetic and wakes up with profuse sweating and an uneasy feeling, they should consider it a heart symptom,” Dr. Nazir says.
+“Anyone who is diabetic and wakes up with profuse sweating and an uneasy feeling should consider it a heart symptom,” Dr. Nazir says.

 If you suspect you might be having a heart attack, don’t second-guess yourself.
-Call 911 immediately.
-In the meantime, consider having a heart screening to assess your risk for cardiac events.
+Call 911 or visit your nearest emergency room.